-The Gluten Free Almond Flour Cookbook by Elana Amsterdam- The definitive guide to almond flour baking!
-Not all are low-carb, and I wouldn’t suggest using the agave (use honey or omit) but some great recipes overall.
+The Gluten-Free Almond Flour Cookbook by Elana Amsterdam.
+The definitive guide to almond flour baking!
+Not all are low-carb, and I wouldn’t suggest using agave, but some great recipes overall.

-Nourishing Traditions by Sally Fallon- A highly comprehensive cookbook of traditional foods.
-I just ignore the sprouted grains part…
+Nourishing Traditions by Sally Fallon.
+A highly comprehensive cookbook using traditional foods.

 Nom Nom Paleo: Food for Humans by Michelle Tam.
 This is not your average cookbook!
 It’s hugely entertaining with lots of narration by comic characters, and best of all, my kids have loved every recipe.

-A Mother’s Rule of Life by Holly Pierlot- Another book I re-read every few months.
-I occasionally get asked how I am able to keep up with blog, kids, etc. and this book is a large part of it.
+A Mother’s Rule of Life by Holly Pierlot.
+I re-read this every few months.
+I occasionally get asked how I am able to keep up with my busy lifestyle, and this book is a large part of it.
 It is definitely geared toward at-home moms but is a great encouragement to keeping structure and order in your schedule and life.

-The Thank You Economy by Gary Vaynerchuk- A guy who made his name in the wine industry reminds of the importance of giving back and offering quality product and service.
+The Thank You Economy by Gary Vaynerchuk.
+A great story about a guy who made his name in the wine industry, and reminds us of the importance of giving back.

-What are your favorite health and wellness books?
+What are your favorite health books?
 Share below!